-In order to close the attainment gap, we provide a vocabulary rich, broad and balanced curriculum where skills and knowledge are built upon incrementally across the year groups.
-Subject leaders’ work together to ensure topics that link, are taught in a way that promotes depth in learning.
-Teachers explicitly help children to see the links between topics and previously taught materials.
+We provide a vocabulary rich, broad and balanced curriculum where skills and knowledge are built upon incrementally across the year groups.
+Subject coordinators’ work together to ensure topics that link, are taught in a way that promotes depth in learning.
+Teachers, HLTAs and TAs explicitly help children to see the links between topics and previously taught materials.

 Working in line with the Equality Act 2010 and Special Educational Needs and Disability Regulations 2014, we do not discriminate access to our curriculum for any pupils, we make reasonable adjustments to enable access for all.
 For more information about how this works for pupils with special educational needs and disabilities, please click here.